-- 7.1 All suspensions and cessations will be reported to the Board of Governors. - 7.2 The process of teach-out will be closely monitored by the University and its committees and departments to ensure that the quality of the student experience is safeguarded.
-The Academic Quality and Standards Committee has oversight of the academic quality of the student experience.
+- 8.1.
+All suspensions and cessations will be reported to the Board of Governors. - 8.2.
+The process of teach-out will be closely monitored by the University and its committees and departments to ensure that the quality of the student experience is safeguarded.
+The Learning, Teaching and Quality Committee has overall oversight of aspects of academic quality of the student experience resulting from these decisions.